 - How to protect from birds and ants

-- Duration of seeds germination
+- Duration of seed germination

-What if your seeds do not get germinated?
+What if your seeds do not germinate?

 Yes, it can be frustrating when seeds do not germinate despite your efforts, and it can be a waste of time and resources.
 However, there are several measures and key points that you can follow to increase your chances of successful germination.